 If you suspect you have endometriosis, you have EVERY RIGHT to be present online in the forums and support groups!
 Educate yourself as much as you can about endometriosis.
 Start trying out dietary and safe alternative medicine remedies NOW rather than endure more pain out of not knowing what to do.

-While laparoscopy is currently the ONLY way to officially diagnose a woman with endometriosis, it does you no harm to get educated now to know what to expect – what to brace for – and how to cope with this horrible illness.
+While laparoscopy is currently the ONLY way to officially diagnose one with endometriosis, it does you no harm to get educated now to know what to expect – what to brace for – and how to cope with this horrible illness.

 Below you will find a wealth of support available to you.